barfdaneh/extension/README.md

 2. Enable Developer mode by clicking Developer mode toggle (top right)
 3. Click Load Unpacked button in the menu bar.
 4. Select the `dist` folder.
-5. Click the Extension icon in Chrome, and click AKA Profiles icon.
+5. Click the Extension icon in Chrome, and click Barfdaneh icon.
 6. Paste in your private key.

 ### Tips

 - "Add new profile..." is available in dropdown in top right
-- Right click on AKA Profiles icon and select Options to revoke app permissions or to add preferred relays
+- Right click on Barfdaneh icon and select Options to revoke app permissions or to add preferred relays

 If Access Request prompt dialog doesn't appear when loading a web page